wix-playground/dapperdox/README.md

 ## Supported metadata

-The following metadata is recognised by Swaggerly.
+The following metadata is recognised by DapperDox.
 All other metadata entries will be ignored.

 ### Navigation